 5 km

-The GPS tracked our movements, as it had from day one of the trip.
-According to good ol'Garmin, the brake check stop pictured above was at an elevation of 555m.
+The GPS tracked our movements, as it had from day one.
+According to the GPS, the brake check stop pictured above was at an elevation of 555m.

 Hairpin turns included!